amitbet/RoboSubSync/README.md

+# RoboSubSync
+A studio for Syncronizing subtitles by using translation and time series algorithms

 ## Introduction
 Every once in a while I get an idea, which I just can't get out of my mind...